Cumberland Cohort Home Cumberland Cohort Fellows Principal Residency

 Stephen Hall, Jr.

 Tracy Hill earned her Bachelor of Science in Criminal Justice from American Intercontinental University, where she graduated Summa Cum Laude.
 She has worked for Cumberland County Schools for 21 years, 15 years as Bookkeeper/Salary Analyst, and seven years as a teacher.
 Tracy has been recognized each year with certificates of achievement for student’s proficiency reaching above 95%.
 Tracy has been recognized as a Teachers at Work Program recipient, DBHS Teacher of the Year, as well as National Academy Foundation World Teacher Day Recognition recipient.
 Additionally, her most recent accomplishment includes recognition as the runner-up for Cumberland County Teacher of the Year.
 She serves as a teacher mentor, is a former Guardian ad Litem with Cumberland County Court System, and volunteers as a youth mentor.
 Tracy is currently the Director of the Academy of Finance at Douglas Byrd High School in Cumberland County.
+She completed her Principal Residency at Lake Rim Elementary School during the 2021-2022 school year and currently serves as Assistant Principal at Gray’s Creek High School in Cumberland County.
 Tracy can be reached at: email@example.com .

 Emily Richards earned her undergraduate degree in Middle Grades ELA with a concentration in K-12 Special Education (Mild-Moderate) from Fayetteville State University in 2014.
 Following her graduation, she began her teaching career in Cumberland County Schools as a 7th Grade ELA teacher at Gray’s Creek Middle School where she earned many honors and held leadership responsibilities such as Grade Level Chair.
 In 2016, she returned to Fayetteville State University where she earned her master’s degree in Reading Education.
 In 2017 she began teaching 3rd grade at Long Hill Elementary School in Cumberland County.
 Emily served as Long Hill’s Teacher of the Year in 2018-2019, moving forward to win Pine Forest District’s Teacher of the Year and finishing as 2nd Runner-up Cumberland County Teacher of the Year for 2018-2019.
 She represented the teachers in Cumberland County on their Strategic Planning Committee Team where she helped compose Cumberland County’s new Strategic Plan and is currently serving on the Premier Professionals Committee.
 Emily is also her school’s Student Involvement Correlate Chair as well as Grade Level Chair for third grade.
+She completed her Principal Residency at Spring Lake Middle School during the 2021-2022 school year and currently serves as Assistant Principal at Lewis Chapel Middle School in Cumberland County.
 Emily can be reached at : firstname.lastname@example.org .